cosmic-lang/cosmic/README.md

 var name = "Ruka" # name will be inferred as string

-var titles: [dyn]string # titles is specified to be a dynamic array of strings
+var titles: [dyn]string # titles is specified to be a dyn array of strings
 ```

 ## Bindings are initialized to zero
-In `Ruka`, bindings are initialized to default values depending on the type, zero for numbers, "" for strings, etc.
+In `Ruka`, bindings are initialized to default values depending on the type, `0` for numbers, `""` for strings, etc.

 ## Receivers
 `Method` definition in `Ruka` is done using `receivers` which specify which type the method is a part of, allowing for adding